 Wine Tourism is a Growth Industry

-Wine tourism refers to tourism whose purpose includes the tasting, consumption or purchase of wine near the source.
+Wine tourism refers to tourism whose purpose includes tasting, consuming, or purchasing wine near the source.

 - Visits to wineries & vineyards